traveling-desi/coding-challenge/README.md

 <b>Performance</b>

-We ran a very quick and dirty test for our code our laptop.
+* We ran a very quick and dirty test for our code on our laptop.
 We created an input with a million unique edges all with same timestamp and it was able to process `576550` edges in 40 minutes.
-This just a datapoint for curiosity's sake and not a lot can be read into it.
+This is just a datapoint for curiosity's sake.